cheng-zhao/EZmock/README.md

 This repository consists of 3 interfaces of the EZmock algorithm:
 -   A C library with APIs for the construction of EZmocks;
--   A python package that wraps the C library functions;
+-   A Python package that wraps the C library functions;
 -   A C program that generates EZmocks using the core library functions.

 All the interfaces are parallelised with the shared-memory Open Multi-Processing ([OpenMP](https://www.openmp.org)), and rely on the [FFTW](http://www.fftw.org) library for Fast Fourier Transforms (FFT).
 The C codes are compliant with the ISO C99 and IEEE POSIX.1-2008 standards.
 The software packages are written by Cheng Zhao (&#36213;&#25104;) based on the initial [fortran version](https://github.com/chia-hsun-chuang/ezmock) developed by [Dr. Chia-Hsun Chuang](https://github.com/chia-hsun-chuang).